 Reviewing The Strength of Evidence Against You

-I challenge prosecutors all the time because I want to hear what they're going to say when I say to them, I think your case could be stronger.
-How are you going to prove this thing against my guy?
-You've got problems in this, this and this area.
+I challenge prosecutors all the time because I want to hear what they have to say when I tell them, 'I think your case could be stronger. ' How are you going to prove this thing against my guy?
+You've problems in these areas.

 Then I shut up and listen, and I'm going to get something back.
 Trust me.
 If they've filed the case and they're on it, and these guys are sophisticated, they're going to come back and give me an idea of why they think they can win the case.

-I'm going to take that information back to my client and say, this is what they're saying.
+I'm going to take that information back to my client and say, This is what they're saying.
 This is how they're going to attack you.

-So, we really need to look at that evidence from a common sense standpoint and say, okay, what are the jurors going to do?
+So, we really need to look at that evidence from a common-sense standpoint and say, okay, what are the jurors going to do?
 Are they going to believe us?
 Are they going to believe them?
 What evidence helps us?
 What evidence hurts us?

-Reviewing Credibility of Witnesses
+Reviewing the Credibility of Witnesses

 These are the types of things you have to evaluate whether or not you're going to take a case to trial and win.
 I don't want to go to trial if we're not going to win because I'm not going to suffer the consequences.
+If we lose, you could face a significant sentence and other legal repercussions.
+This is a risk we need to consider carefully.

-Hedding Law Firm is a criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
+Remember, the information provided here is a general overview.
+Your case is unique, and it's crucial to consult a criminal defense attorney to discuss your specific situation.
+Hedding Law Firm is a criminal defense law firm located in Los Angeles County, at 16000 Ventura Blvd, #1208, Encino, CA 91436.
 We are also located at 633 West Fifth Street, Los Angeles, CA 90071.
 Contact us to review your case at (213) 542-0994.

 Related Articles: